 Hummingbirds are one of the most popular birds in Oregon and have captivated people’s interest and attention for a long time.
 But because hummingbirds are incredibly fast and small, these birds can be hard to distinguish from each other.
 Most of the time, they just look like little green, iridescent blurs streaking by your face!

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a hummingbird on my cams RIGHT NOW!)

-Today, you will learn 5 hummingbird species found in Oregon (and how to identify them).
+Today, you will learn about the 7 hummingbird species found in Oregon.